jatinx-hub/audio2text-converter/README.md

 ### 🧩 How It Works
 1. **Select a mode**:
-   - 🎧 Audio to Lyrics
+   - 🎧 Audio to Text
-   - 🗣 Lyrics to Audio
+   - 🗣 Text to Audio
    - 🌐 Hindi to English
 2. **Start recording or typing** your content
 3. **Convert / Translate / Play** your results
-4. **Download your lyrics as PDF**
+4. **Download your text as PDF**

 ---